YuriMakaruk/redocly/onboarding.md

 | **Accent Color** | Secondary color used for highlights and UI accents.
 Select from color picker. | **Required** |
 | **Save Changes** | Saves all branding updates and applies them to your tenant preview. | — |

 Note: the branding can be personalized in the tenant profile settings.
-For details, refer to
+For details, refer to [Company and Branding](./settings/CompanyandBranding.md)

 ## Step 3.
 Integration Type